noemibalazs/GuardianNews/README.md

 # Guardian News

-This is stage 2 of Android Basic Nanodegree.
+This is stage 4 of Android Basic Nanodegree.

 Learnings:

-Design an implement a quiz application
+1. Design an implement a news feed application
-Write the code for the button which checks the user answers Display the quiz results in a Toast message
+2. Connecting to the Guardian API
+3.Parsing the JSON response
+4. Handling error cases gracefully
+5. Updating information regularly
+6. Using an AsyncTask
+7. Doing network operations independent of the Activity lifecycle

 Screenshot: